 Generally, a high-rate money market account pays a higher APY than a checking account because banks can assume that your money will be in there for a longer period.
 Yes, you could withdraw from a money market account – just like you could in a checking account – but a money market account has built-in restrictions because its transactions are restricted under Regulation D. Unlike a checking account, money market accounts are limited to six “convenient” transfers and withdrawals per month.
 According to the Federal Reserve, these restricted transfers and withdrawals include transfers to another account to act as overdraft protection, direct bill payments, telephone transfers, withdrawals initiated by fax, computer, email or internet instruction, and transfers or withdrawals made by check, debit card or other similar method used to pay other third parties.

 Savings accounts may have a higher APY than money market accounts.
-One reason is that savings accounts generally don’t offer additional withdrawal options, such as check-writing privileges, that some money market accounts have.
+One potential reason is that savings accounts generally don’t offer an additional withdrawal option, such as check-writing privileges, that some money market accounts have.

 Money market account vs. CDs

 A money market account is for money that needs to be accessible.
-A CD is more for longer-term money that won’t be used during the CD’s term, mainly because you don’t want to incur an early withdrawal fee.
+A CD is more for longer-term money that won’t be used during the CD’s term, mainly because you don’t want to incur an early withdrawal penalty.
+Sometimes you’re rewarded with a higher APY in a CD than you would earn in a liquid money market account.

 A money market account may offer you check-writing privileges or ATM access.
 These components can help you access this money, if needed.